metosin/malli/README.md

 Hasn't the problem been solved (many times) already?

-Well, there is [Schema](https://github.com/plumatic/schema), which is awesome, proven and collaborative open source project and we absolutely love it.
-We still used in most of our projects.
+There is [Schema](https://github.com/plumatic/schema), which is awesome, proven and collaborative open source project, and we absolutely love it.
+We still use it in most of our projects.
 Sad part: serializing & de-serializing schemas is non-trivial and there is no back-tracking on branching.

 [Spec](https://clojure.org/guides/spec) is de facto data spesification library for Clojure.
 It has many great ideas, but it is based on macros, has a global registry and doesn't support runtime transformations.
 [Spec-tools](https://github.com/metosin/spec-tools) was created to "fix" some of the things, but after [three years](https://github.com/metosin/spec-tools/commit/18aeb78db7886c985b2881fd87fde6039128b3fb) of developing it, it's still kinda hack and not fun to maintain.